-Zhan Li, the Dean of the School of Economics & Business Administration at Saint Mary's College and a Lamorinda resident, remembers celebrations full of symbolic rituals as they happened in the northeastern Chinese province of HeiLongjiang.
-"We used to completely clean the house before the New Year," he remembers, "we also wore new clothes starting on the first day of the year, so we wouldn't carry something old in the New Year."
-Li's understanding is that the tradition was born in a country that was mostly rural, celebrating the coming of longer days and the spring.
+Zhan Li, the Dean of the School of Economics & Business College and a Lamorinda resident, remembers celebrations full of symbolic rituals as they happened in the northeastern Chinese province of HeiLongjiang.
+"We house before the New Year," he remembers, "we also wore new the year, so we wouldn't carry something old in the New Year."
+Li's understanding is that the tradition was born in a country that was mostly rural, celebrating the coming of longer days and the

 It's all about sweeping out the old and letting in the new and good luck.
 So if getting the house clean before the New Year is essential, it is also imperative not to sweep out anything the first day so the good luck stays in.
-"My wife, who is from Vietnam, stopped me a few years ago when I started to sweep something in the kitchen," recalls Moraga Council Member Ken Chew.
-He was born in Malaysia, and remembers that everyone got a three-day vacation for the Chinese New Year so they could celebrate and visit friends and family.
+"My wife, who is from Vietnam, stopped me a few years ago when I started to sweep something in the kitchen," recalls Moraga was born in Malaysia, and remembers that everyone got a three-day vacation for the Chinese New Year so they could celebrate and visit friends and